 - SCC Risk Assessment for School Entry Form

 - SCC School Mandate Packet for Health Care Providers and Schools

 - SCC School Mandate Guidelines and FAQs

-- CDPH/CTCA Latent Tuberculosis Infection Guidance for Preventing Tuberculosis in California
+- CDPH/CTCA Latent Tuberculosis Infection Guidance

 - CDC TB Information